 - Since we already have communication systems in place for remote work, the transition has been smooth for our team

 - Without so many competing priorities, I’ve found time to take an online course, and I am reading more books.
 In particular, I’ve started a book that I wouldn’t normally attempt to read in a regular work week.
-The book is Infinite Jest, 1000 pages of irregular dialogue and confusing structure (Time names it in the top 100 most influential pieces of fiction in the last 100 years).
+The book is Infinite Jest, 1000 pages of irregular dialogue and confusing structure.

 - Not having to commute and being able to start the work day earlier